Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 Ane of the most common elements of a cluster is a fix of resource that needs to be located together.
 Showtime sequentially and stop in the reverse order.
 To simplify this configuration we back up the concept of groups.
 The following example creates ii primitives (an IP address and an eastward-mail service resource):

-- Run the crmcommand as system administrator.
-The prompt changes tocrm(alive).
+crmcommand as system administrator.
+The prompt changes tocrm(alive). -

-- Configure the primitives: crm(live)#configurecrm(live)configure#primitivePublic-IP ocf:heartbeat:IPaddr \ params ip=one.2.iii.iv id= Public-IPcrm(alive)configure#archaicElectronic mail systemd:postfix \ params id=Email
+crm(live)#configurecrm(live)configure#primitivePublic-IP ocf:heartbeat:IPaddr \ params ip=one.2.iii.iv id= Public-IPcrm(alive)configure#archaicElectronic mail systemd:postfix \ params id=Email -

 To alter the order of a group member, use the modgroup command from the configure subcommand.
 Use the following commands to movement the primitive Email before Public-IP.
 (This is just to demonstrate the feature):